frankkilcommins/smartbear-mcp/README.md

 - `REFLECT_API_TOKEN`: Required for Reflect tools.
 The Reflect Account API Key for Reflect-based tools.
 - `INSIGHT_HUB_AUTH_TOKEN`: Required for Insight Hub tools.
 The Auth Token for Insight Hub.
+- `MCP_SERVER_BUGSNAG_API_KEY`: Optional.
+If set, enables error reporting via BugSnag SDK.
+This is useful for debugging and monitoring the MCP server's performance and issues.

 ## Build